Just imagine it’s 1933.

 – And a stalled economy that will become known as The Great Depression is in full gear.

 Combine the above ingredients into a bowl and stir.
-Who would have thought this had the makings of a toy company that would still be thriving almost eighty years later?
+Who would have thought this had the makings of a toy company that would still be thriving over eighty years later?

 With the mixing complete, Mary, her husband Hans, and the little toy company they created rose to the top of that mixing bowl.
 After a decade in business, they left the Depression and New York behind and moved north to Vermont.
 This has been the home of Mary Meyer stuffed toys ever since.